smasongarrison/D3mirt/README.md

 ```

 ![anesdata0809offwaves](anes1.png)Figure 1: Three-dimensional vector
-plot for all items and the three constructs Compassion, Conformity, and
+plot for all items and the three constructs Compassion, Fairness, and
-Fairness (solid black arrows) plotted with the model rotated
+Conformity (solid black arrows) plotted with the model rotated
 $15^{\circ}$ clockwise.

 ![anesdata0809offwaves](anes2.png)Figure 2: Three-dimensional vector
-plot for all items and the three constructs Compassion, Conformity, and
+plot for all items and the three constructs Compassion, Fairness, and
-Fairness (solid black arrows) plotted with the model rotated
+Conformity (solid black arrows) plotted with the model rotated
 $90^{\circ}$ clockwise.

 An example of how the output can be described could be as follows.